ErwanBarbedor/Plume_-_TextEngine/doc/advanced.md

 ## Too Many Intricate Macro Calls

-By default, Plume cannot handle more than 100 macros in the call stack, mainly to avoid infinite loops on things like `\def foo {\foo}`.
+By default, Plume cannot handle more than 100 macros in the call stack, mainly to avoid infinite loops on things like `\macro foo {\foo}`.

 See [config](config.md) to edit this number.